 All drivers need to check their headlights and tail lights function correctly consistently.
 A simple check may avoid a catastrophic accident.

 Those driving in inclement weather rely on functioning wipers.
 In heavy snow or heavy rain, malfunctioning wipers drastically reduce a driver’s visibility in such scary conditions.

 A driver unable to see their surrounding environment puts themselves and everyone around them at risk.

 Get in Contact with a Texas Car Accident Lawyer Today

 For 50 years, the legal team at the Zimmerman Law Firm, P.C. has fought for the rights of central Texans suffering from serious injuries or wrongful death.

 We focus our practice on providing zealous representation, competent and credible expertise, personal service, and the necessary financial resources to maximize compensation.

-When you meet one of our attorneys, you’ll be meeting your attorney for your entire case.
-Contact us today for a free case review to discover how the Zimmerman Law Firm can help you.
+When you meet one of our personal injury attorneys, you’ll be meeting your attorney for your entire case.
+Contact us today online or call 254-233-8869 for a free case review to discover how the Zimmerman Law Firm can help you.